 State law uses the spelling “marihuana” (with an “h”) instead of “marijuana” (with a “j”), but we use the “marijuana” spelling throughout this article.

 All Texas drug possession charges are found in Chapter 481 of the Texas Health and Safety Code.
 There are a number of other offenses related to marijuana, including Delivery of Marihuana and Delivery of Marihuana to a Child.
 Learn more about Drug Possession charges

 Have you been charged with Possession of Marijuana?
-Call criminal defense lawyer Paul Saputo at (888) 239-9305.
+Call criminal defense lawyer Paul Saputo at (888) 239-9305 to discuss legal representation.